What are the aims of this leaflet?

 What are the symptoms of oral lichen planus?

 The symptoms of oral lichen planus may include a burning or stinging discomfort in the mouth when eating or drinking.
-Mild cases may be symptom-free.
 Spicy foods, citrus fruits and alcohol may trigger these sensations.
-If your gums are affected, they may become tender and tooth-brushing can be uncomfortable.
-Ulcers (often called erosions) may occur and these are especially painful.
-Some patients (about 15%) may also have lesions on the skin of their bodies caused by lichen planus.
+If your gums are affected, they could become tender and tooth-brushing may be uncomfortable.
+Ulcers or erosions sometimes occur and these are especially painful.
+Some patients (about 15%) may also have lesions on the skin caused by lichen planus.
+Mild cases can be symptom-free.

 What does oral lichen planus look like?

-Typically, oral lichen planus looks like a white, lace-like pattern on the inner surfaces of the cheeks and tongue, which may also be swollen and bright red.
+Typically, oral lichen planus appears as white, lace-like patterned patches on the tongue and inner surfaces of the cheeks.
+The area around the patches may also be bright red and swollen .
 However, it can appear as white and red patches or as areas of sores (ulceration) on the lining of the mouth.
-Involvement of the gums with oral lichen planus is known as “desquamative gingivitis”; this causes your gums to become red and shiny.
+When the gums are affected by oral lichen planus, it is called “desquamative gingivitis”.
+The gums will look red and shiny.